height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1665249367452404&ev=PageView&noscript=1" /

 Why Do People With Autism Chin?

 1. Sensory Input: The pressure on the chin provides sensory stimulation, which can be calming or satisfying.
+Early support through early intervention ABA therapy can help address sensory needs effectively.

 2. Self-Soothing: Chinning may help children manage anxiety, frustration, or overstimulation.